antwanvdm/php-oop-music-collection/README.md

 of Applied Sciences in Rotterdam.
 It challenges me to keep up to date on a yearly basis with new PHP releases and implementing new cool stuff.

-Without calling the current project "MVC", it is inspired on popular MVC frameworks like Laravel, Symfony and Phalcon.
-Intentionally I try to avoid the MVC name conventions, but I might change this in the future.
-Looking at the code it's definitely a base to build project upon, so we could call it a framework.
+The project is inspired by popular MVC frameworks like Laravel (mostly), Symfony and Phalcon.
+In the first iterations I didn't use the MVC naming conventions but the current version feels 'mature' enough to use MVC terminology.
+Based on what the application does, you can safely call the core of the code a framework.

 The application itself has a simple [bulma.css](https://bulma.io) frontend to present artists, albums and other stuff related to Music.
 The goal it not to make a perfect